Welcome To Downtown Park

 Every great city has a signature place that serves as a destination, an icon for the city, and a catalyst for economic growth.
-The Downtown Park will be Redmond’s signature park, and will create a place for community members to gather and celebrate.
-It will be a vibrant community space that encourages special events, arts, music and fun.
-The enhanced pedestrian environment in and around the park will stimulate economic activity in the neighborhood.
+The Downtown Park is a place for community members to gather and celebrate.
+It hosts vibrant special events, cultural arts programs, and recreational activities.
+The enhanced pedestrian environment in and around the park stimulates economic activity in the neighborhood.

 View the One-Page Overview of Downtown Park